 Cryogenic processes are required to generate liquefied product – either for plant backup or for use in very low temperature applications such as food freezing.

-Cryogenic distillation is necessary for producing oxygen at greater than about 96% purity.
+Cryogenic distillation is necessary for producing significant amounts of oxygen at greater than about 96% purity.
 Argon boils at a temperature very close to oxygen.
 Separating oxygen plus argon from nitrogen is relatively easy, but that results in 95 to 96% purity oxygen.
 To make higher purity oxygen requires removing the argon, and the only commercially viable technology for making this separation is distillation.

 Cryogenic separations are most cost effective at higher production rates.
-Cryogenic processes are often preferred above 50 tons per day.
+Cryogenic processes are often preferred above about 50 tons per day.
 They are used almost exclusively when gaseous product requirements exceed about 100 tons per day.

 When merchant liquid production is desirable, several factors often argue in favor of installing liquefiers that have more than the minimum required capacity.
 On a per-unit-of-production basis, larger plants are more capital efficient and often more energy efficient as well.
-If power costs in a particular area are lower than those in surrounding areas, supplying customers in outlying areas can sometimes be done more economically with product made in the low-cost area; when the production cost savings more than offset increased transportation costs.
+If power costs in a particular area are lower than those in surrounding areas, supplying customers in outlying areas can sometimes be done more economically with product made in the low-cost area; as the production cost savings can more than offset increased transportation costs.

 Factors affecting selection of non-cryogenic plants: